Dimezis/BlurView/README.md

 # BlurView
-Just testing concept of View that blurs it's underlying content
+Just testing the concept of View that blurs it's underlying content